Dutch proverbs: How the Dutch express themselves

 Translation: a person is not being himself or herself today.

-And, during a nice weekend afternoon tea at home while telling Dutch mother-in-law how cheaply I bought my flattering denim skirt that I was wearing, she said, "Ja, voor een appel en een ei, heh."
+During a nice weekend afternoon family tea, while telling my Dutch mother-in-law how cheaply I bought my flattering denim skirt I was wearing, she said, "Ja, voor een appel en een ei, heh."

 Literal translation: for an apple and an egg.